Azure-Samples/azure-search-javascript-samples/search-website-functions-v4/README.md

     |SearchIndexName|`good-books`|
     |SearchFacets|`authors*,language_code`|

-    Azure Cognitive Search requires different syntax for filtering collections than it does for strings.
+    Azure AI Search requires different syntax for filtering collections than it does for strings.
 Add a `*` after a field name to denote that the field is of type `Collection(Edm.String)`.
 This allows the Azure Function to add filters correctly to queries.

 1. Select **Save** to save the settings.
 1. Return to VS Code.